maxwellmatthis/dmarc-report-analysis/README.md

 # dmarc-report-analysis-and-trust-network
 ## About
-These scripts work together to detect mail server misconfigurations and fraud attempts based on DMARC reports.
+These scripts work together to detect mail server misconfigurations and fraud attempts based on DMARC reports and trusted hosts.
 ## Warning
 Carefully crafted XML may be able to break this program or help a hacker perform malicous actions.
 To prevent damages to the system I recommend running these scripts inside a docker container.
 [Official Python Docker Container >](https://hub.docker.com/_/python/)
-## rua_analyser.py
+## rua_analyzer.py
 ### About
-rua_analyser.py takes an XML string as an input, either from the command line or as a parameter in python.
+rua_analyzer.py takes an XML string as an input, either from the command line or as a parameter in python.
 This input is parsed and a summary of each record within is returned as a Python list of dictionaries.
 The output will look something like this:
 ```bash
 [